 A monthly survey of households divides the civilian adult population into three groups.
 Those who have jobs are counted as employed; those who do not have jobs but are looking for them and are available for work are counted as unemployed; and those who are not working and are not looking for work are not counted as members of the labor force.
 The unemployment rate equals the number of people looking for work divided by the sum of the number of people looking for work and the number of people employed.
-Values are for November 2010.
+Values are for October 2008.
 All numbers are in thousands.

 There are several difficulties with the survey.
 The old survey, designed during the 1930s, put the "Are you working?" question differently depending on whether the respondent was a man or woman.
 A man was asked, "Last week, did you do any work for pay or profit?"
 A woman was asked, "What were you doing for work last week, keeping house or something else?"
 Consequently, many women who were looking for paid work stated that they were "keeping house"; those women were not counted as unemployed.
 The BLS did not get around to fixing the survey-asking women the same question it asked men-until 1994.
 The first time the new survey question was used, the unemployment rate among women rose by 0.5 percentage point.
-More than 50 million workers to the official count of the unemployed.For a description of the new survey and other changes introduced in the method of counting unemployment, see Janet L. Norwood and Judith M. Tanur, "Unemployment Measures for the Nineties," Public Opinion Quarterly 58, no. 2 (Summer 1994): 277-94.
+More than 50 million women are in the labor force; the change added more than a quarter of a million workers to the official count of the unemployed.
+For a description of the new survey and other changes introduced in the method of counting unemployment, see Janet L. Norwood and Judith M. Tanur, "Unemployment Measures for the Nineties," Public Opinion Quarterly 58, no. 2 (Summer 1994): 277-94.